-Providers are required to keep a daily written record that will include a summary of any incident affecting the health, safety or well-being of any child receiving child care at the provider's home, and any person providing child care at the provider's home.
-Providers are required to notify a child's parents of any incident affecting the health, safety or well-being occurs.
+Providers are required to keep a daily written record that will include a summary of any incident affecting the health, safety or well-being of any child receiving child care at the Provider's home, and any person providing child care at the Provider's home.
+Providers are required to notify a child's parents/guardians if any incident affecting the health, safety or well-being occurs.